 I already had a vision in mind - almost a year ago I had made So & So's Dayflower Lace Cami and even then I thought it would translate into a beautiful wedding dress.
 This was what I wanted - empire waist, cap sleeves, square cut bodice and a knitted lace overskirt that would split up the front to reveal a fabric underskirt.
 The knitting would all be green and the fabric would all be white (or ivory).

 And that is where I still am today.
-I immediately began swatching all of the random bits of yarn that were laying around in my stash.
+I immediately began swatching all of the random bits of yarn that were laying around i

 First - Caron Naturals Spa Yarn.
 Really, I'm not sure why I did this.
 I initially toyed with the idea of using a sport or DK weight yarn, but having made a shrug with this yarn, I knew it was splitty and would drive me crazy if I made a whole dress out of it.
 It's also largely synthetic and very floppy - would not hold up the pattern well at all.
 Still it was something to do while I look at yarns online and tried to find the perfect string.
 And it was practice on the Dayflower Lace.